The picturesque hill-village of Savoca is situated on the coast of north-east Sicily between Messina and Taormina.

 There is a statue now on the edge of the patio in front of the bar commemorating the filming of the Godfather here.

 There are various tours now that come to the village as part of a 'Godfather tour' and the Bar Vitelli is a key stop on the tour.
 The bar is housed in an attractive building called Palazzo Trimarchi with a balcony and bedecked with plants.
 Outside the bar the outside tables and chairs are a great place to soak up the atmosphere of Savoca and inside the bar there are lots of photos taken during filming.

-One of the highlights of the Cappuccini Monastery features an impressive collection of 32 ancient mummified monks and rich towns people - some intact some not - in their catacombs, dating from the 18th century.
+The San Michele church has a series of Baroque frescoes but is in a state of disrepair and has been closed for renovations.
+Below the church is one of the highlights of Savoca, the catacombs of the Cappuccini Monastery.
+The monastery features an impressive collection of 32 ancient mummified monks and rich towns people - some intact some not - in their catacombs, dating from the 18th century.
 The mummies are dressed and some of the clothes are still remarkably well preserved.

 There are three other "most beautiful villages of Sicily" in the locality.
-Castelmola sits in the hills just above the lovely resort town of Taormina.
+Castelmola sits in the hills just above the fabulous town of Taormina.
 Montalbano-Elicona and Sovara-di-Sicilia both lie to the north west of Savoca.